C H U R C H R E F O R M S E R I E S

 “We have put our hope in the living God, who is the Savior of all people, and especially of those who believe.”
 1 Timothy 4:10

 “In Him (Jesus) was life, and that life was the light of all mankind.”
 John 1:4

 Those who, out of their free will, reject said spiritual enlightenment in their everyday lives will not see the Father.

 “If you love me, keep my commands.”
 John 14:15

-3) True Christians are set apart to inspire and help those who are not living out the fruit of the Spirit.
+3) All true Christians are set apart as the new priesthood to inspire and help those who are not living out the fruit of the Spirit.

 “You are the salt of the earth.”
 Matthew 5:13

 Therefore, God predestines them by calling them to be his workmanship on the earth.

 “For those whom he foreknew he also predestined to be conformed to the image of his Son, in order that he might be the firstborn among many brothers.
 And those whom he predestined he also called, and those whom he called he also justified, and those whom he justified he also glorified.”
 Romans 8:29,30